michaelnavs/photo-to-pixels/README.md

   <h3 align="center">Photo To Pixels</h3>

   <p align="center">
-   Transform an image into a dataset of pixels
+   Transform an image into a dataset of RGB values
   </p>
 </p>